NOMAD1981/project-one/README.md

 [Back to top](<#contents>)

 ## 3. Lighthouse | Overall Testing Overview
 -   I found lighthouse a very helpful tool to hone in on any performance related issues early on in the project.
 Based on initial results where performance was lagging, the advice was to create [WebP](https://en.wikipedia.org/wiki/WebP) images.
-However, I choose to call re-sized and optimised imagery at different breakpoints which alleviated this issue entirely and is commonly seen as best practice.
+However, I chose to call re-sized and optimised imagery at different breakpoints which alleviated this issue entirely and is commonly seen as best practice.
 Imagery was further optimised in Photoshop and run through Compressor, as mentioned above, which also contributed to alleviating the performance issues.

 [Back to top](<#contents>)